Back to Blog

 Who Should Consider GLP-1s for Heart Health?

-Based on current evidence and FDA approvals, GLP-1 medications may be particularly beneficial for:
+Based on current evidence and FDA approvals, GLP-1 medications may be especially helpful for:

 People with Established Heart Disease

-If you've had a heart attack, stroke, or have been diagnosed with coronary artery disease, and you also have obesity, GLP-1s offer proven cardiovascular protection.
+Had a heart attack or stroke?
+Diagnosed with coronary artery disease?
+If you also have obesity, GLP-1s offer proven heart protection.

 High-Risk Individuals

-Those with multiple cardiovascular risk factors—high blood pressure, high cholesterol, family history of heart disease, and obesity—may benefit from early intervention.
+Multiple risk factors — high blood pressure, high cholesterol, family history of heart disease, obesity — may benefit from early treatment.

 Type 2 Diabetes Patients

-People with diabetes face significantly higher cardiovascular risk.
-GLP-1s address both blood sugar control and heart protection simultaneously.
+Diabetes raises cardiovascular risk significantly.
+GLP-1s address both blood sugar and heart protection at the same time.

 Metabolic Syndrome

-The combination of high blood pressure, high blood sugar, excess abdominal fat, and abnormal cholesterol levels responds well to GLP-1 therapy.
+High blood pressure, high blood sugar, excess belly fat, and abnormal cholesterol — this combination responds well to GLP-1 therapy.

 Beyond Wegovy: Other GLP-1s and Heart Health

-While Wegovy received the first FDA approval for cardiovascular risk reduction, other GLP-1 medications have also shown heart benefits:
+Wegovy was the first GLP-1 approved for cardiovascular risk reduction.
+But other GLP-1 medications have also shown heart benefits:

 Ozempic (Semaglutide for Diabetes)

-The SUSTAIN-6 trial demonstrated that Ozempic reduced cardiovascular events by 26% in people with type 2 diabetes at high cardiovascular risk.
+The SUSTAIN-6 trial showed Ozempic reduced cardiovascular events by 26% in people with type 2 diabetes at high heart risk.

 Mounjaro/Zepbound (Tirzepatide)

-The SURPASS trials showed impressive cardiovascular risk factor improvements.
-The ongoing SURMOUNT-MMO trial is specifically studying tirzepatide's effects on heart attack and stroke prevention, with results expected in 2024-2025.
+The SURPASS trials showed strong improvements in cardiovascular risk factors.
+The ongoing SURMOUNT-MMO trial is studying tirzepatide's effects on heart attack and stroke prevention.

 Victoza (Liraglutide)